Makhana in Pregnancy – Benefits & Side Effects

 Yes.
 The regular consumption of makhana helps in curing and combating infertility, particularly in women.
 Makhanas help by strengthening the uterine lining and maintaining a normal menstrual cycle.

 Makhana is full of multiple benefits.
-Therefore, one can consume makhana after miscarriage as it can help in recovery.
+Therefore, one can consume makhana after a miscarriage as it can help in recovery.

 If you’ve been wanting to know, “Is makhana good for pregnancy?,” then your answer is clear – YES!
 Makhana is an excellent source of nutrients for the body and mind.
 It has multiple health benefits and is one of the main reasons that a lot of ancient Asian cultures advocate its consumption.
 Having makhana will help you regulate your weight, keep blood pressure under control and so much more, so don’t hesitate the next time you feel like eating it.

-Also Read: Eating Peanuts during Pregnancy
+Eating Peanuts During Pregnancy